molines/RESSAC/README.md

     * It can be reconstructed identically looking at the install_history where the used release of DCM is indicated.
     * This is the ultimate place where to find information not reflected in namelist or CPP_keys
  * Starting a report, one should have at hand all the previous information
-   - [source:trunk/src/ressac_install.ksh ressac_install.ksh] tool prepares a working space with all the required input data ( not that big) and a tree of directory (Namelists, Figures, etc ...) so that latex file knows about it.
+   - [ressac_install.ksh](src/ressac_install.ksh) tool prepares a working space with all the required input data ( not that big) and a tree of directory (Namelists, Figures, etc ...) so that latex file knows about it.
 The ressac_install should also provide a template latex file, with common latex functions (e.g. used in the NEMO_book)